-Promoting in silico neuroscience with a resource of
+Promoting in silico neuroscience with a resource of pretrained encoding models of the brain.

 We envision that BERG will empower in silico neuroscience, ultimately accelerating scientific discovery.
 We warmly welcome models, ideas, and collaboration from the vision science community.